APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [MDS](https://github.com/openmobilityfoundation/mobility-data-specification) - The Mobility Data Specification is a data standard to enable communication between mobility companies and local governments.

 - [MTLFS](https://github.com/vta/Managed-and-Tolled-Lanes-Feed-Specification) - The Managed and Tolled Lanes Feed Specification is intended to be used by the managed lanes and toll industry for the standardization and sharing of dynamic toll rates, and any managed lane purpose including but not limited to, ramp metering, bus only lanes, express lanes, especially if the resources are being priced dynamically.

-### Built Environment

-- [DTDL](https://github.com/Azure/opendigitaltwins-building) - The Digital Twins Definition Language is the language by which developers can define the language of the entities they expect to use in their topologies.

-- [BLDs](https://github.com/open-data-standards/permitdata.org/wiki/Core-Permits-Dataset-Requirements) - The BLDS data standard is a collaborative effort by civic technology companies, governments and other interested partiesto create a shared data specification for building and construction permit data.

 ## Planning Coding Resources
 This is a curated list of Python, R, or other open-source libraries or programming tools can be useful for urban planning applications.